-Charles A. Rowland, Jr., the President and Chief Executive Officer and a director of Aurinia Pharmaceuticals Inc., and Gregory Ayers, Hyuek Joon Lee, David Jayne and Lorin Jeffry Randall, each a director of Aurinia Pharmaceuticals Inc., reside outside of Canada and have appointed an agent for service of process in Canada, as set out in the table below.
+Gregory Ayers, Hyuek Joon Lee, David Jayne and Lorin Jeffry Randall, each a director of Aurinia Pharmaceuticals Inc., reside outside of Canada and have appointed an agent for service of process in Canada, as set out in the table below.

-Name of Person Charles A. Rowland, Jr., Gregory Ayers, Hyuek Joon Lee, David Jayne and Lorin Jeffry Randall Name and Address of Agent Borden Ladner Gervais LLP 1200 Waterfront Centre 200 Burrard Street, P.O.
+Name of Person Name and Address of Agent

+Gregory Ayers, Hyuek Joon Lee, David Jayne and Lorin Jeffry Randall Borden Ladner Gervais LLP 1200 Waterfront Centre 200 Burrard Street, P.O.
 Box 48600 Vancouver, British Columbia, Canada V7X 1T2 Attention: Stephen P. Robertson

+1

-Purchasers are advised that it may not be possible for investors to enforce judgments obtained in Canada against any person or company that is incorporated, continued or otherwise organized under the laws of a foreign jurisdiction or resides outside of Canada, even if the party has appointed an agent for service of process
+Purchasers are advised that it may not be possible for investors to enforce judgments obtained in Canada against any person or company that is incorporated, continued or otherwise organized under the laws of a foreign jurisdiction or resides outside of Canada, even if the party has appointed an agent for service of process.